QueuingKoala/openvpn-db-log/README.md

   For this, enable the --zero (-z) flag.
 Error messages are still printed to standard error.

-## Silent: do not print error text
+## Quiet: do not print error text

-  To disable printing of error messages, pass the --silent (-s) flag.
+  To disable printing of error messages, pass the --quiet (-q) flag.

   The exit code is not changed, but can be combined with the --zero flag.